 Many French Bulldog Poodle mixes will have the characteristic ‘bat ears’ associated with the Frenchie, but others will have ears that hang close to their faces.
 A glimpse into the busy minds of these pups can be seen in their dark, round and expressive eyes.
-They tend to have a relatively compact body with noticeable muscle tissue.
+They tend to have relatively compact bodies with noticeable muscle tissue.
 Their chests are barrel-shaped, and their limbs are quite straight.
 Unlike their Frenchie parents, they usually have a very slender, medium-length tail, like a Poodle.

 This breed can have a short, smooth, or slightly scruffy coat.
 Their coats will require minimum maintenance, should shed little (if any), and require minimal grooming.
 Fawn, brindle, black, brown, and white fur are just a few of the many possible colors.
 Some have solid colors, but most will have coats that have two or more colors.

 What Is The Personality And Temperament Of The French Bulldog Poodle Cross (Boodle)?